 As it turns out, our customizable line of promotional products are built and assembled like any good product (and not, sadly, grown in an orchard of ready-to-imprint goodies).
 The process is called injection molding, and it involves heat, tubes, machines, and the dedicated operators who make sure it all goes smoothly.

 Ready to watch it happen right before your eyes?
-Without further ado, here’s the story of how a plastic promotional product is born!
+Without further ado, here’s all the ins and outs of how injection molding works and how certain items are made.

 Ah, the magic of plastics!
 Who knew that each reusable water bottle (and all its plastic friends) was once nothing more than a collection of small plastic beads.
 Apply heat (and just a touch of technology), and voilà!
 A fully grown promotional product, ready to get imprinted and move out into the great, wide world.
 They grow up so fast.